New York Nanny Tax Rules

 Domestic workers are entitled to a day of rest (24 hours) in each calendar week.
 Your employee can agree to work on his or her day off, but all hours worked on the day of rest should be paid at the overtime rate.

-The Domestic Workers Bill of Rights requires that a household employer must give their employee at least 3 paid days off after one year of work.
+The Domestic Workers Bill of Rights requires that a household employer must give his or her employee at least 3 paid days off after one year of work.

 Employers are also required to provide a Record of Employment (IA 12.3) to every employee who quits, is laid off, is discharged, subject to a reduction in hours, temporary separation, or “any other interruption of continued employment that results in total or partial unemployment.”.

 All employers are required to post certain notices, including a minimum wage notice, for the benefit of their employees.